Some retailers would benefit from a TikTok ban in 2025

 Just because a retailer has high overlap with TikTok Shop, does not mean a TikTok ban would help them win back sales.

-Amazon, Rue21, and Charlotte Russe could benefit from a TikTok Shop Ban
+Rue21, Charlotte Russe, and Rainbow Shops, could benefit from a TikTok Shop Ban

-Customers of established brands do not uniformly reduce spending at those brands after making a first purchase at TikTok Shop.
-GOAT shoppers spent at least 1.8% more at those in four quarters after their first TikTok Shop purchase than four quarters before.
+Customers of established brands do not uniformly reduce spending at those brands after making their first purchase at TikTok Shop.
+GOAT shoppers spent at least 1.8% more on the platform four quarters after their first TikTok Shop purchase.
 That represents a 12 point sales acceleration.
 Zumiez [ZUMZ], Skims, and Plato’s Closet experienced similar accelerations in spending after their customers’ first TikTok Shop transaction.

 Customers spent more after their first TikTok Shop purchase at JD Sports [JDSPY], Spencer’s, Pacific Sunwear, Spirit Halloween, and Plato’s Closet.
-Shein, Finish Line, and Forever 21 also saw small gains in sales to TikTok Shop customers.
+Shein, and Finish Line also saw small gains in sales to TikTok Shop customers.

 Charlotte Russe also felt a major impact from TikTok Shop.
 Customers spend 3.3% less four quarters after their first purchase at TikTok Shop, a 12 point deceleration.

 Amazon [AMZN], with its wide assortment of goods and fast shipping, was not immune from the impact of TikTok Shop either.
-Amazon customers spent was growing around 9% a year before their first TikTok Shop purchase.
+Amazon customers spending grew around 9% a year before their first TikTok Shop purchase.
 Four months after the first purchase, Amazon customer spending growth fell to 2%, a 7 point deceleration.

 Windsor Store, Rainbow Shops, and Forever 21, a Shein subsidiary, all experienced declines after customers began shopping at TikTok Shop.
 Ipsy and Depop experienced mid-single digit sales decelerations after their customers’ first TikTok Shop purchase.